Trinity Metro: Trolley routes

+A fourth trolley route, the Green Line, has been proposed.
+It would serve the Fort Worth Zoo.

 From 2019 to 2024, Trinity Metro operated The Dash, a shuttle route which connected Fort Worth Central station to the Cultural District and Dickies Arena using red-colored electric buses.
 The route was discontinued due to low ridership.

+Fleet

+As of 2026, Trinity Metro's bus fleet consists of the following: